sergiodxa/remix-i18next/README.md

   Scripts,
   ScrollRestoration,
 } from "@remix-run/react";
-import { i18n } from "~/i18n.server.ts";
 import { useChangeLanguage } from "remix-i18next";
 import { useTranslation } from "react-i18next";
+import i18next from "~/i18n.server.ts";

 type LoaderData = { locale: string };

 export let loader: LoaderFunction = async ({ request }) => {
-  let locale = await i18n.getLocale(request);
+  let locale = await i18next.getLocale(request);
   return json<LoaderData>({ locale });
 };

 export let handle = {
-  // In the handle export, we could add a i18n key with namespaces our route
+  // In the handle export, we can add a i18n key with namespaces our route
   // will need to load.
 This key can be a single string or an array of strings.
+  // TIP: In most cases, you should set this to your defaultNS from your i18n config
+  // or if you did not set one, set it to the i18next default namespace "translation"
-  i18n: ["translations", "root"],
+  i18n: "translation",
 };

 export default function Root() {